-As a public institution, HFCC operates under the guidelines of Federal Public Act 101-226, entitled Drug Free Schools and Campuses, passed in 1990.
-This law states that students must be informed of the College’s rules and sanctions relative to drugs and must be informed of health risks related to the use of drugs and of counseling assistance available at the College.
+As a public institution, HFC operates under the guidelines of Federal Public Act 101-226, entitled Drug Free Schools and Campuses, passed in 1990.
+This law states that students must be informed of the College’s rules and sanctions relative to drugs and must be informed of health risks related to the use of drugs and of counseling assistance available at HFC.

-Use, possession, or distribution of alcoholic beverages and drugs is forbidden on campus.
+Use, possession, or distribution of alcoholic beverages and drugs is forbidden on the campus of HFC.
 Persons appearing on campus while under the influence of alcoholic beverages, narcotics, and other dangerous drugs, except as expressly permitted by law, will be subject to disciplinary and/or legal action.

-Possession, consumption, sale, or purchase of any controlled substance which is illegal under state or federal law is prohibited on the campus of Henry Ford Community College.
+Possession, consumption, sale, or purchase of any controlled substance, which is illegal under state or federal law, is prohibited on the campus of HFC.